Starting an art business can be a great idea if you have a passion for art.

 Since we had a bad experience with loans and investors we agreed to finance and develop the company only from current revenues.
 We agreed that we did not want to create a huge entity but a small, family business.
 The times of dreams about creating a unicorn are behind us :)

 8. URSULA BARTON ($36K/year)

 Ursula Barton (from Portland, Oregon, USA) started URSULA BARTON over 11 years ago.

 My name is Ursula Barton and I am an artist who has built two small businesses.
 My first business started with paper goods featuring my artwork of the Portland bridges: postcards, greeting cards, and archival prints.

 This gratitude has been met with great support not only with the wonderful turnouts we get at our events but in the sales we have had in just our first few months of being open, word of mouth has been our biggest asset.

 9. Art Lovers Australia ($1.92M/year)

-Nancy Donaldson (from Gold Coast, Australia) started Art Lovers Australia about 6 years ago.
+Nancy Donaldson (from Gold Coast, Australia) started Art Lovers Australia over 6 years ago.